leukaemiamedtech/ALL-IDB-Classifiers/README.md

 The ALL-IDB Classifers repository hosts a collection of research using Fabio Scottie's ALL-IDB (Acute Lymphoblastic Leukemia Image Database for Image Processing) dataset.
 The repository provides tutorials and codes for creating Convolutional Neural Networks (CNN) & Generative Adversarial Networks (GAN) created with various languages and frameworks.

+## ALL-IDB

+You need to be granted access to use the Acute Lymphoblastic Leukemia Image Database for Image Processing dataset.
+You can find the application form and information about getting access to the dataset on [this page](https://homes.di.unimi.it/scotti/all/#download) as well as information on how to contribute back to the project [here](https://homes.di.unimi.it/scotti/all/results.php).
+If you are not able to obtain a copy of the dataset please feel free to try this tutorial on your own dataset, we would be very happy to find additional AML & ALL datasets.

 &nbsp;

 # ALL Papers Evaluation